Nela Pocisková

 Nela Pocisková (born 4 October 1990) is a Slovak singer and actress.
 She represented Slovakia at the Eurovision Song Contest 2009 with Kamil Mikulčík.

 Biography

 Nela Pocisková was born on 4 October 1990 in Bratislava.
 She started singing at the age of 8.

 In 2010, she won the fourth season of Let's Dance, the Slovak version of Dancing with the Stars.

 Personal life

 From 2011 to 2012 she dated the director Ján Ďurovčík.
-In 2013 she married the actor Filip Tůma.
+In 2013 she started dated the actor Filip Tůma.
 They have two children.
+Pocisková was raised Roman Catholic.